windofthesky/jetspeed-2_svn/etc/tck-jsr-286/readme.txt

   a) build and deploy Jetspeed, for example using:

      mvn jetspeed:mvn -Dtarget=min

+  b) If you don't have ANT installed on your machine, install Apache ANT.
+(See http://ant.apache.org/.)
+     Please make sure that $ANT_HOME is properly set.

-  b) Deploy the TCK portlet applications to jetspeed.
+  c) Deploy the TCK portlet applications to jetspeed.
      If you installed jetspeed under $CATALINA_HOME, then execute the following:

      $TS_HOME/bin/tsant deploy.all -Dwebapp.dir=$CATALINA_HOME/webapps/jetspeed/WEB-INF/deploy

-  c) Copy the TCK test psml files to the jetspeed installation:
+  d) Copy the TCK test psml files to the jetspeed installation:

      mkdir $CATALINA/HOME/webapps/jetspeed/WEB-INF/pages/tck-jsr286
      cp pages/*.psml $CATALINA_HOME/webapps/jetspeed/WEB-INF/pages/tck-jsr286/

-  d) Startup Jetspeed once to ensure the TCK portlet applications are deployed
+  e) Startup Jetspeed once to ensure the TCK portlet applications are deployed

 3) Running the TCK against Jetspeed